buddhist-uni/buddhist-uni.github.io/_content/monographs/box_levinson-marc.md

 pages: 390
 ---

-> Sprawling industrial complexes where armies of thousands [of workers] manufactured products from start to finish gave way to smaller, more specialized plants that shipped components and half-finished goods to one another in ever lengthening supply chains. [...]
+> Sprawling industrial complexes where armies of thousands [of workers] manufactured products from start to finish gave way to smaller, more specialized plants that shipped components and half-finished goods to one another in ever-lengthening supply chains. [...]
 Once the world began to change, it changed very rapidly.

 The remarkable story of how a metal box changed the world.